pihnasty/common_utils/README.md

 After making sure the changes are there, you can restart the Python environment (e.g., if you're using Jupyter, an IDE, or a Python shell).
 This ensures that it picks up the new state of the package.

+Step 4: Check for Other Issues
+If you’re still seeing warnings like:

+WARNING: Ignoring invalid distribution ~ip (C:\Python312\Lib\site-packages) It suggests that there’s some problem with your pip installation.
+To fix this:

+Clear pip’s cache:
+python -m pip cache purge

+Upgrade pip:
+python -m pip install --upgrade pip

+Reinstall pip: If the issue persists, you can reinstall pip by running: python -m ensurepip --upgrade